 Sun Ray DTUs are often used to provide anonymous users with limited access to specific applications.
 Sun Ray Kiosk mode software, revised and improved for the 4.0 release, is described in Chapter 10.
-Instructions for migrating configuration data from the previous Controlled Access Mode (CAM) can be found in the Sun Ray Software 4.1 Installation and Configuration Guide.

 Network Components

 In addition to the servers, server software, DTUs, smart cards, and peripheral devices, such as local printers, the Sun Ray system needs a well-designed network, configured in one of several possible ways, including: